Advanced Directives – your own voice, your own way

 Who knows better than you what your health care preferences are?

 Many people assume that close family members will automatically know what health care choices they would want in the event of a crisis, but making health care decisions on behalf of a loved one during an emergency situation or at the end of one’s life is ranked as one of life’s most stressful experiences.
-Doesn’t it make sense to talk to your physician and loved ones while you are healthy and add your wishes for emergency and end-of-life care to your medical records?
+At Healthy Harford/Healthy Cecil, we encourage families to begin the conversation, and talk to your physician and loved ones about your wishes while you are healthy.
+Through this web page we offer you the tools to create an online or paper version of your emergency and end-of-life care wishes (Advance Directives) that can be shared with your medical providers and family members.

 What is an Advanced Directive?